 Utah Admin.
 Code R590-148-24 - Premium Rate Schedule Increases

-shall apply on the policy anniversary following January 1, 2003.
+force on July 1, 2002, this section shall apply on the first policy anniversary

-of a pending premium rate schedule increase, including an exceptional increase,
+premium rate schedule increase, including an exceptional increase, with the

 (b) certification by a qualified actuary